AryehSilver1/SNAQ/README.md

      ```

 Ensure that these paths are correctly set in both R Markdown files before running the analysis and generating plots.

+### Acknowledgements
+We would like to extend our gratitude to the following individuals and organizations for their support and contributions to this project:

+- **Professor Dr. Loic Deleyrolle** - For guidance and supervision.
+- **Dr. Avirup Chakraborty** - For valuable insights.
+- **Avinash Pittu** - As a fellow developer in the development process.
+- **University of Florida** - For providing resources and support.

 ---